-Enter the desired potassium level, current potassium level, and the patient’s weight into the calculator to determine the amount of potassium needed for repletion.
-This calculator can also evaluate any of the variables given the others are known.
+Enter the desired potassium level, current potassium level, and the patient’s weight into the calculator to estimate a simplified potassium deficit using the formula shown below.

 Potassium Repletion Formula